Nevenall/blades-in-the-dark/src/04-the-score.md

 ## Heat

 The city is full of prying eyes and informants.
 Anything you do might be witnessed, and there’s always evidence left behind.
-To reflect this, your crew acquires /heat/ as they commit crimes.
-After a score or conflict with an opponent, your crew takes /heat/ according to the nature of the operation:
+To reflect this, your crew acquires {heat} as they commit crimes.
+After a score or conflict with an opponent, your crew takes {heat} according to the nature of the operation:

-- /0 heat:/ Smooth &amp; quiet; low exposure.
+- {0 heat:} Smooth &amp; quiet; low exposure.
-- /2 heat:/ Contained; standard exposure.
+- {2 heat:} Contained; standard exposure.
-- /4 heat: /Loud &amp; chaotic; high exposure.
+- {4 heat: }Loud &amp; chaotic; high exposure.
-- /6 heat:/ Wild; devastating exposure.
+- {6 heat:} Wild; devastating exposure.

-Add +1 /heat/ for a high-profile or well-connected target.
-Add +1 /heat/ if the situation happened on hostile turf.
-Add +1 /heat/ if you’re at war with another faction.
-Add +2 /heat/ if killing was involved (whether the crew did the killing or not—bodies draw attention).
+Add +1 {heat} for a high-profile or well-connected target.
+Add +1 {heat} if the situation happened on hostile turf.
+Add +1 {heat} if you’re at war with another faction.
+Add +2 {heat} if killing was involved (whether the crew did the killing or not—bodies draw attention).

-You mark /heat/ levels on the /heat/ tracker on the crew sheet.
+You mark {heat} levels on the {heat} tracker on the crew sheet.

 @TODO add table p91

-When your /heat/ level reaches 9, you gain a /wanted level/ and clear your /heat/ (any excess /heat/ “rolls over,” so if your /heat/ was 7 and you took 4 /heat/, you’d reset with 2 /heat/ marked).
+When your {heat} level reaches 9, you gain a {wanted level} and clear your {heat} (any excess {heat} “rolls over,” so if your {heat} was 7 and you took 4 {heat}, you’d reset with 2 {heat} marked).

-The higher your /wanted level/, the more serious the response when law enforcement takes action against you (they’ll send a force of higher **quality** and **scale**).
+The higher your {wanted level}, the more serious the response when law enforcement takes action against you (they’ll send a force of higher **quality** and **scale**).

-Also, your /wanted level/ contributes to the severity of the **entanglements** that your crew faces after a score.
+Also, your {wanted level} contributes to the severity of the **entanglements** that your crew faces after a score.
 See page <a>94</a> for details.

 ### Incarceration

-The only way to reduce your crew’s /wanted level/ is through incarceration.
-When one of your crew members, friends, contacts—or a framed enemy—is convicted and incarcerated for crimes associated with your crew, your /wanted level/ is reduced by 1 and you clear your /heat/.
+The only way to reduce your crew’s {wanted level} is through incarceration.
+When one of your crew members, friends, contacts—or a framed enemy—is convicted and incarcerated for crimes associated with your crew, your {wanted level} is reduced by 1 and you clear your {heat}.

 Incarceration may result from investigation and arrest by the officers, or because someone turns themselves in and takes the fall for the crew’s crimes.

-The severity of the prison sentence depends on your /wanted level/:
+The severity of the prison sentence depends on your {wanted level}:

-- /Wanted Level 4: /Life or execution.
+- {Wanted Level 4: }Life or execution.
-- /Wanted Level 3:/ A year or two.
+- {Wanted Level 3:} A year or two.
-- /Wanted Level 2:/ Several months.
+- {Wanted Level 2:} Several months.
-- /Wanted Level 1:/ A month or two.
+- {Wanted Level 1:} A month or two.
-- /Wanted Level 0:/ A few weeks.
+- {Wanted Level 0:} A few weeks.
 Or, the constables give you a beating to teach you a lesson (suffer level 3 harm, no resistance roll allowed—they keep going until you’re injured).

 Incarceration is dehumanizing and brutal.
 The renown of your crew is your only real defense inside.
 When you serve your time, make an **incarceration roll** using your crew’s Tier as the dice pool.